gmalette/gmalette.github.io-src/_posts/2020-02-18-affordance-for-errors-pt3.md

 The most important question you must ask yourself: "who will the users be?".
 Are they interns, senior developers, or principal engineers?
 Will they use your API every day, once per quarter, or once per decade?
 Is your API the cornerstone of their feature, or are they using it as an afterthought?

-Whenver possible, aim for the lowest common denominator.
+Whenever possible, aim for the lowest common denominator.
 If an intern unfamiliar with the language using this API for the first time can succeed, the probability that a principal engineer using it for the 10th time will too is very high.
 When it's less practical, understanding your users will help you make the right tradeoffs between the different factors.

 In my case, this API is likely to be used by junior developers, and very rarely.
 They will definitely plan ahead as this will be integral to what they're building.